-Any of these processes will begin to get the ammonia increasing and begin the cycle.
+Any of these ways will begin to get the ammonia increasing and begin the cycle.

 A lot of people recommend using some ‘Hardy Fish’ like Guppies if you are setting up a freshwater aquarium or Damselfish for a Saltwater aquarium.
 This is an old and dated method and I have to recommend you DO NOT DO THIS!
 As an advocate for fish health, it is not fair to put fish into a toxic environment.